oldshensheep/v2ex_scrapy/README-en.md

 ### Notes

-If you encounter a 403 error during crawling, it's likely due to IP restrictions.
-In such cases, wait for some time and try again.
+If you encounter a 403 error during the crawling process, it is likely due to IP restrictions.
+Wait for a while before trying again.

-After code updates, you cannot continue using your old database.
-The table structure has changed, and now `topic_content` retrieves the complete HTML instead of just the text content.

-## Data Analysis
+## Statistical Analysis

-The SQL queries for statistics are in the [query.sql](query.sql) file, and the source code for generating charts is in [analysis.py](analysis.py).
+The SQL queries used for statistics can be found in the [query.sql](query.sql) file, and the source code for the charts is in the [analysis](analysis) subproject.
+It includes a Python script for exporting data to JSON for analysis and a frontend display project.

 The first analysis can be found at <https://www.v2ex.com/t/954480>